What is a graduate assistantship?

 Graduate Assistant Job Responsibilities

 Duties of a graduate assistant are designed to complement the student’s graduate program and to advance the program of the assigning department.
-Duties assigned to the graduate assistant are subject to approval by the Dean of Graduate Education and Research.
+Duties assigned to the graduate assistant are subject to approval by the Dean of Graduate Studies and Research.

 The workload of a graduate assistant consists of up to 20 hours per week during the fall and winter semesters.
 Typical duties and responsibilities of graduate assistants may include: